-\end{corollaryalpha} \begin{proof} According to Theorem \ref{main}, we need to know that derived equivalence implies the invariance of $h^{0,n}$, $h^{0, n-1}$ and $h^{0,1}$.
+\end{cor} \begin{proof} According to Theorem \ref{main}, we need to know that derived equivalence implies the invariance of $h^{0,n}$, $h^{0, n-1}$ and $h^{0,1}$.
 The first two are well-known consequences of the invariance of Hochschild homology, while the last is the main result of \cite{PS}. \end{proof}

-This in particular recovers a result first proved in \cite{lombardi} \S4, namely that Conjecture \ref{var1} holds for varieties of dimension up to $3$.
+A stronger result than Theorem \ref{main} and Corollary \ref{non-vanishing}, involving the dimension of cohomology groups related via the isomorphism, is in fact proved in \S\ref{sec comparison} (see Conjecture \ref{stronger} and Theorem \ref{main_improved}).
+For $i = 0,1$ this was proved in \cite{lombardi} by means of a twisted version of Hochschild homology.
+We also note that the Corollary above recovers a result first proved in \cite[\S4]{lombardi}, namely that Conjecture \ref{var1} holds for varieties of dimension up to $3$.
 We can also conclude that it holds for an important class of irregular fourfolds.

-\begin{corollaryalpha} Conjecture \ref{var1} holds in dimension up to three, and for fourfolds of maximal Albanese dimension. \end{corollaryalpha} \begin{proof} The first part follows immediately from Corollary \ref{non-vanishing}.
-For the second, according to Corollary \ref{non-vanishing} and Theorem \ref{main} it suffices to have $h^{0,2} (X) = h^{0,2} (Y)$, which is proved for derived equivalent fourfolds of maximal Albanese dimension in \cite{lombardi} Corollary 1.8.\footnote{Note that the same holds for fourfolds of non-negative Kodaira dimension whose Albanese image has dimension $3$, and for those with non-affine $\Aut^0 (X)$.} \end{proof}
+\begin{cor} Conjecture \ref{var1} holds in dimension up to three, and for fourfolds of maximal Albanese dimension. \end{cor} \begin{proof} The first part follows immediately from Corollary \ref{non-vanishing}.
+For the second, according to Corollary \ref{non-vanishing} and Theorem \ref{main} it suffices to have $h^{0,2} (X) = h^{0,2} (Y)$, which is proved for derived equivalent fourfolds of maximal Albanese dimension in \cite[Corollary 1.8]{lombardi}.\footnote{Note that the same holds for fourfolds of non-negative Kodaira dimension whose Albanese image has dimension $3$, and for those with non-affine $\Aut^0 (X)$.} \end{proof}

-For $i = 0,1$ a result stronger than Corollary \ref{non-vanishing}, involving the dimension of cohomology groups related via the isomorphism, was proved in \cite{lombardi} by means of a twisted version of Hochschild homology.
-Besides the unified approach, from the point of view of Conjecture \ref{var1} the key new result and applications here are in the case $i = n-1$.
-By results of Beauville \cite{beauville} and Green-Lazarsfeld \cite{gl}, the cohomological support loci $V^{n-1} (\omega_X)$ are the most ``geometric" among the $V^i$, corresponding in a quite precise way to fibrations of $X$ over curves.
+Overall, besides the unified approach, from the point of view of Conjecture \ref{var1} the key new result and applications here are in the case $i = n-1$.
+By theorems of Beauville \cite{beauville} and Green-Lazarsfeld \cite{gl}, the cohomological support loci $V^{n-1} (\omega_X)$ are the most ``geometric" among the $V^i$, corresponding in a quite precise way to fibrations of $X$ over curves.
 This leads to the following structural application; note that while Fourier-Mukai equivalences between smooth projective surfaces are completely classified (\cite{BM2}, \cite{kawamata}), in higher dimension few results towards classification are available (see e.g. \cite{toda}).